The machine rebooted due to Windows Patching

-- Windows Patching was selected to run by a user.
+Windows Patching was selected to run by a user.
 This can be viewed via Agent module =>Agent logs => Agent configuration changes.
 A log will indicate if a user scheduled this to run at that time.

-- Agent was offline last time it tried to patch and patching schedule had Skip if offline not selected.
-Check on Agent module >Agent logs> Agent configuration changes, it will show the patches schedule started but there is no agent logs on "agent procedure logs".
+- The agent was offline last time it tried to patch and patching schedule had Skip if offline not selected.
+Check on Agent module >Agent logs> Agent configuration changes, it will show the patches schedule started but there are no agent logs on "agent procedure logs".
 If "Skip if offline " is blank and the machine was offline, patches will execute as soon as the machine comes back online.